apache/pekko-grpc-quickstart-scala.g8/docs/src/main/paradox/index.md

 1. In a console, change directories to the top level of the unzipped project.

-    For example, if you used the default project name, akka-grpc-quickstart-scala, and extracted the project to your root directory, from the root directory, enter: `cd akka-grpc-quickstart-scala`
+    For example, if you used the default project name, pekko-grpc-quickstart-scala, and extracted the project to your root directory, from the root directory, enter: `cd pekko-grpc-quickstart-scala`

 1. Compile the project by entering: